 - Compression bag for clothes – 12L was perfect for 5 days

-Unless the temperatures are going to be really low (<50F), a lightweight long sleeve layer can be combined with your rain jacket to keep you warm.
+Unless the temperatures are going to be really low (<55F), a lightweight long sleeve layer can be combined with your rain jacket to keep you warm.
 This means you can leave behind bulkier and heavier layers.
+I was glad I threw in my lightweight Eddie Bauer fleece sweatshirt at the last minute for the nights that dipped into the mid 50’s.

 Rain pants are not required, but be sure to check the forecast before you leave.
 If it calls for rain, a pair of rain pants could be well worth carrying.

-*I did not bring sandals because my Chaco’s weighed almost 2 lbs, but I wished I had some at camp.
-Next time I plan to carry lightweight sandals like these.
+I did not bring sandals the first year because my Chaco’s weighed almost 2 lbs, but I wished I had some at camp to let my feet breathe and recover from the day.
+The second year I carried lightweight sandals like these and loved them!

 Hygiene & Toiletries